 Janna: My bosses knew this arrangement was important to me, but I wanted them to know it was important to my kids, too.
 So I had each of my kids write a note to my manager and regional sales manager.
 Their thoughts about having mommy around more really “brought it home” to my managers.

 - Expand your thinking beyond black and white choices, e.g., work traditional full-time or quit.
-There are many work options to match your specific needs.
+There are many different work options to match your specific needs.

 - Just because there’s no employer flexible work policy doesn’t mean it can’t be done.
 Asking works.
 Be thoroughly prepared.
 Janna used the Job Sharing Proposal Package.